 On paper, I attended OSU's Jazz Studies program, but I consider my real alma matter to be the stage, which I've been very fortunate to share with bandmates of legends such as Miles Davis, Prince, Ray Charles, Stevie Wonder, Merle Haggard, and many more, as well as contemporary artists including Taylor Swift, Drake, Kirk Franklin, and Justin Bieber.

-I charge $100 per month for a weekly half hour lesson.
+I charge monthly for a weekly lesson.
 If a student has different needs we can work together to accomodate them.

 In high school I ended up being a counselor at a music camp I had attended in middle school, which got me into directly teaching younger kids rather than just guiding my contemporaries.